 Other things covered by pet insurance

-While pet insurance policies are primarily to cover vets’ fees, many include cover for other things, some at an additional cost.
+Pet insurance policies are primarily to cover vets’ fees.
+However, many include cover for other things, some at an additional cost.

-It’s worth thoroughly reading the terms or speaking to an advisor to know exactly what you’re getting for your money but policies might include:
+It’s worth thoroughly reading the terms or speaking to an advisor.
+You should know exactly what you’re getting for your money.
+Policies may include:

 - Dental cover – help if your pet accidentally damages his or her teeth.